-If you are considering building a single storey extension or designing an open-plan living area bringing together home and garden, it’s likely that bifold, sliding or French doors are part of your plans.
-With the sheer amount of ventilation that glass doors bring to the home when open, the need for a flat roof window or rooflight that opens is not always necessary.
+If you are considering building a single storey extension or designing an open-plan living area bringing together home and garden, it’s likely that bifolds or sliders are part of your plans.
+With the sheer amount of ventilation these doors bring when open, the need for a flat roof window or rooflight that opens is not always necessary.

 Why Choose a Non-Opening Roof Window?

 The biggest benefit to non-opening windows lay in their price.
 Windows that do not open cost far less than their more mobile counterparts, meaning you can save yourself hundreds of pounds.
-These savings can be spent improving other areas of the home or put towards the cost of your aluminium bi-fold doors.
+These savings can be spent improving other areas of the home.

 To use two of our bestselling brands as examples, ECO+ and VELUX fixed flat glass roof windows can save you around £300 on their like-for-like electric equivalents.
 When compared in price to manual rooflights, the savings are slightly less but still substantial on VELUX and FAKRO models.

 As flat roof windows are designed to be installed out of arm’s reach, a lot of our models are available in non-opening style only- this includes all of our roof lanterns from Korniche and REAL.

 Although non-opening pitched roof windows are a lot harder to find given they are usually installed as part of a loft conversion as the only means of ventilation, the ECO+ RESET works is a pitched roof window that's also suitable for most flat roof projects, while fixed conservation windows are available from Heritage in all sizes.

-But as far as flat roof windows are concerned, other than being cheaper, the benefits of non-opening roof windows include guaranteed uninterrupted views of the outdoors and lower maintenance levels as less cleaning is required than with a window regulary exposed to the weather.
+But as far as flat roof windows are concerned, other than being cheaper the benefits of non-opening roof windows include guaranteed uninterrupted views of the outdoors and lower maintenance levels as less cleaning is required than with a window regulary exposed to the weather.
 With non-opening windows, nothing is lost in terms of light transmittance with the complete opposite true infact.

 To help you find the right non-opening roof window, we have handpicked three of our bestselling products for you to consider.